-Raymond McDonald’s book, Merle Haggard was a Friend of Mine, is complete, and will be out soon.
-He told our group about it.
+Raymond McDonald’s book, Merle Haggard was a Friend of Mine, is complete and available now.

 Birth of a Book